mfkiwl/phoeniX/Software/README.md

 python AssembleX.py code my_project
 ```

-Provided that you name your project sub-directory correctly the AssembleX software will create `my_project_firmware.hex` and fed it directly to the testbench of phoeniX processor.
+Provided that you name your project sub-directory correctly, the AssembleX software will create `my_project_firmware.hex` and fed it directly to the testbench of phoeniX processor.
 After that, iverilog and GTKWave are used to compile the design and view the selected waveforms.

 </div>